Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample1_BackupHelloWorldSync.md

 # Performing a full key backup and restore (Sync)

-This sample demonstrates how to a full key backup and restore in Azure Key Vault.
+This sample demonstrates how to perform a full key backup and restore in Azure Key Vault.
 To get started, you'll need a URI to an Azure Key Vault.
-See the [README](../README.md) for links and instructions.
+See the [README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/keyvault/Azure.Security.KeyVault.Administration/README.md) for links and instructions.

 ## Creating a KeyVaultBackupClient